theme-next/theme-next.org/source/docs/troubleshooting.md

 ### Backtick Code Block in Tags

-When backtick code block(s) exists inside other tags (like `blockquote`, `note`, `tabs`), that code block will be generated as «undefined» string in HTML.
+For Hexo before version 4.0, when backtick code block(s) exists inside other tags (like `blockquote`, `note`, `tabs`), that code block will be generated as «undefined» string in HTML.
 There are several ways to resolve this:

 {% tabs backtick-code-block %}
 <!-- tab {% label success@Tagged Code Block %} -->